alshival/gpt-discord-bot/README.md

     * TO DO: Change from `!chatGPTturbo` to `!gpt3`.
     * TO DO: Fix `!label_last` command.
 This allows us to quickly label prompts that the keras layer may have misclassified and store them in the `labeled_prompts` table.
 This data will then be used to train the keras layer when the bot boots up again.
     * TO DO: provide starter database for training the keras layer. labeled_prompts will be included in there for further training.
     * TO DO: Clean up code.
-Get rid of `eval` hack with something a bit more stable and secure.
+Get rid of `eval` hack with something a bit more stable.

 # GPT-Discord-Bot Starter Code